buda-base/buda-iiif-presentation/API.md

 The manifest URIs implemented on BUDA are:

 - `{scheme}://iiifpres.bdrc.io/2.1.1/v:{volumeid}::{imageNumRange}/manifest` for the manifest of a volume ([example for page 3 and 4 of a volume](http://iiifpres.bdrc.io/2.1.1/v:bdr:V22084_I0886::3-4/manifest))
+- `{scheme}://iiifpres.bdrc.io/2.1.1/vo:{volumeid}::{imageNumRange}/manifest` for the manifest of a volume, with the outline encoded as ranges
 - `{scheme}://iiifpres.bdrc.io/2.1.1/wv:{workid}::{volumeId}/manifest` for the range of a volume corresponding to a work (usually a part of the work) ([example](http://iiifpres.bdrc.io/2.1.1/wv:bdr:W22084_0193::bdr:V22084_I0946/manifest))
+- `{scheme}://iiifpres.bdrc.io/2.1.1/wvo:{workid}::{volumeId}/manifest` for the range of a volume corresponding to a part of a work, with the outline encoded as ranges ([example](http://iiifpres.bdrc.io/2.1.1/wvo:bdr:W22084_0193::bdr:V22084_I0946/manifest))